StefDjuric/Jockey-website/README.md

 ## Jockey is a collaborative music playing website that connects people through music.

 ### This website is being developed with NodeJS/Express/Postgresql/Prisma/React.

+### Important

+No .env file was pushed to github and app is being made with local postgresql db, so some functionality might not work if repo is cloned

 ## Getting Started

 First change directory to the client with: